 2. The Brain That Wouldn’t Die (1962, basically) – Oh – what can I say about tragic Jan and her mad-doctor fiancée?

-Dr. Bill is so consumed with love and power that even after Jan is separated from her head in a tragic car wreck, he keeps it alive on a cookie sheet.
+Dr. Bill is so consumed with love that even after Jan is separated from her head in a tragic car wreck, he keeps it alive on a cookie sheet.
 Mystery Science Theatre 3000 dubbed her “Jan in the Pan.”

 Apparently Dr. Bill has a plan for Jan in the pan.
 He is determined to find a body as gorgeous as Jan’s was before it fell victim to that hairpin turn and his lead foot.
 Then he’ll just transplant Jan onto the new torso.
+Easy peasy.
 (See Body Parts for elaboration of mechanics of said plan.)
-Easy peasy.
 Dr. Bill’s search takes us to some seedy strip clubs where women with terrific bodies make easy pickins.
 None of them prove the right model and Dr. Bill eventually finds Doris – an artist’s model with a grudge against men.

 “I hate all men,” Doris says, “I hate them for what one did to me once.”